 Sensor: Full-frame CMOS | Megapixels: 50.6MP | Autofocus: 61-point AF, 41 cross-type | Screen type: 3.2-inch, 1,040,000 dots | Maximum continuous shooting speed: 5fps | Movies: 1080p | User level: Expert

-With 50.6 million effective pixels, the Canon EOS 5DS is by far the highest resolution full-frame DSLR on the market today.
-The same goes for the 5DS R, which is identical to the 5DS, but features an anti-aliasing cancelation filter over the sensor to help resolve a little more detail should you need it.
+With 50.6 million effective pixels, the Canon EOS 5DS offers the highest resolution of any full-frame DSLR on the market today.
 Pixel-packed sensors can be compromised, but not here.
 Image quality is superb, with as you'd expect fantastic detail, well controlled noise and good dynamic range, making it the ideal choice for the landscape or studio photographer.
-The EOS 5DS is now the benchmark for full-frame image quality, but it's not quite perfect.
-There's no Wi-Fi or 4K video recording, and huge image file sizes necessitate decent memory cards and a fast computer.
+It may have the resolution, but performance isn't great, while there's no Wi-Fi or 4K video recording.
+Huge image file sizes necessitate decent memory cards and a fast computer.

 Read our in-depth Canon EOS 5DS review